Andry75/swgr2rb/README.md

 Swgr2rb can be used in two ways: to generate a new testing framework, or to update an existing one.

-In both cases, `swgr2rb` has one required argument – the URL of Swagger – and a number of options.
+In both cases, `swgr2rb` has one required argument and a number of options.
+The required argument must be either a URL of Swagger (e.g. `localhost:8080/swagger`) or a path to the JSON file returned by Swagger (e.g. `docs/swagger.json`).
 To read more about the options, view help:

 ```shell script
 $ swgr2rb --help